firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 ---

 #### 6.4.
 ThreadLocal in Multithreading

+Ensures that each thread has its own independent copy of a variable, preventing conflicts.

 **`ThreadLocal`** provides a simple mechanism to ensure that each thread has its own independent copy of a variable.
 This is particularly useful in multithreading to avoid conflicts between threads that may be sharing the same resources, such as variables or objects.

 Each thread has its own isolated copy of the variable, preventing other threads from modifying it.